Exporting and importing an Web App Firewall profile

 You can replicate the entire configuration of an Web App Firewall profile (including all bound objects, such as HTML error object, XML error object, WSDL or XML schema, signatures, and so on) across multiple appliances.
 You can select a target profile and export the configuration to save it in your computer’s local file system, or you can transfer the archived configuration to store it on a server.
 Similarly, you can browse your computer’s local file system or import the archive from the server to select a previously exported profile and import it into your NetScaler appliance.

 The option to export the entire profile configuration and then import it into another appliance can be useful in various use cases.
 For example, you might want to configure an Web App Firewall profile in a test bed set-up to test and validate that it is working as expected.
 Once you are satisfied, you can export the profile and import the profile configuration to your production NetScaler appliances.
 This functionality is also useful for backing up your configuration.
 You can export the profile before making changes, so that you can easily roll back the configuration to a known state if necessary.

 Web App Firewall profiles that are exported and archived from one build cannot be restored to a system running a different build, because changes introduced in the newer releases can lead to compatibility issues.
 If you attempt to restore an archived profile to a different build than the one from which it was exported, an error message is logged in ns.log.

-The export and import profile functionality is available in both the configuration utility (GUI) and the command line interface (CLI).
-The configuration utility is recommended, because it offers easy to use Action options.
+The export and import profile functionality is available in both the GUI (GUI) and the command line interface (CLI).
+The GUI is recommended, because it offers easy to use Action options.
 With a click of a button you can Export or Import the entire configuration of a profile.

 If you use CLI to export a profile, you must archive the configuration and then export it.
 To import a profile, you must import the archive into the NetScaler appliance and then execute the restore command to extract the configuration.
 The following set of CLI commands can be used for exporting, importing and managing the profile configurations.